dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 6. Provided the number of draws is sufficiently large, the normal curve can be used to figure chances for the sum of the draws.

 ##Chapter 18: The Normal Approximation for Probability Histograms

+###Summary

+1. If the chance process for getting a sum is repeated many times, the empirical histogram for the observed value converges to the probability histogram.